Floer theory and flips: Quilted pseudoholomorphic disks

-The moduli space of quilted disks breaks into components depending on the limits along the root and leaf edges.
-Denote by $\M_\Gamma(L,D,\ul{x}) \subset \ol{\M}_{\Gamma}(L,D)$ the moduli space of isomorphism classes of stable adapted holomorphic quilted treed disks with boundary in $L$ and limits $\ul{x}$ along the root and leaf edges, where $\ul{x} = (x_0,\ldots, x_n) \in \widehat{\cI}(L)$ satisfies the requirement: \begin{enumerate} \item {\rm (Label axiom)} \begin{enumerate} \item If $x_0 = x_M^{\greyt}$ resp. $x_0 = x_M^{\whitet}$, then there is a single leaf reaching $x_M^{\greyt}$ resp. $x_M^{\whitet}$ and no interior marking (in which case the moduli space will be a point). \item If $x_i = x_M^{\greyt}$ resp. $x_M^{\whitet}$ resp. $x_M^{\blackt}$ for some $i \geq 1$ then the $i$-th leaf is required to be weighted resp. forgettable resp. resp. unforgettable and the limit along this leaf is required to be $x_M$. \item If $x_i \notin \{ x_M^{\greyt}, x_M^{\whitet}, x_M^{\blackt} \} $, then the $i$-th leaf is required to be unforgettable. \end{enumerate} \item {\rm (Outgoing edge axiom)} The outgoing edge $e_0$ is weighted (resp. forgettable) only if there is a single incoming leaf, which is weighted (resp. forgettable) with the same weight and the configuration has no interior markings (so there is a single quilted disk with no markings.) \end{enumerate}
+The moduli space of adapted pseudoholomorphic quilted disks breaks into components depending on the limits along the root and leaf edges.
+Denote by $\M_\Gamma(L,D,\ul{x}) \subset \ol{\M}_{\Gamma}(L,D)$ the moduli space of isomorphism classes of adapted pseudoholomorphic quilted treed disks with boundary in $L$ and limits $\ul{x}$ along the root and leaf edges, where $\ul{x} = (x_0,\ldots, x_n) \in \cI(L)$ satisfies the requirement: \begin{enumerate} \item {\rm (Label axiom)} \begin{enumerate} \item {\rm (Incoming unit)} If $x_0 = x^{\greyt}$ resp. $x_0 = x^{\whitet}$, then there is a single leaf reaching $x^{\greyt}$ resp. $x^{\whitet}$ and no interior marking (in which case the moduli space will be a point). \item {\rm (Outgoing unit)} If $x_i = x^{\greyt}$ resp. $x^{\whitet}$ resp. $x^{\blackt}$ for some $i \geq 1$ then the $i$-th leaf is required to be weighted resp. forgettable resp. unforgettable and the limit along this leaf is required to be $x_M$. \item {\rm (Non-units)} If $x_i \notin \{ x^{\greyt}, x^{\whitet}, x^{\blackt} \} $, then the $i$-th leaf is required to be unforgettable. \end{enumerate} \item {\rm (Outgoing edge axiom)} The outgoing edge $e_0$ is weighted (resp. forgettable) only if there is a single leaf $e_1$, which is weighted (resp. forgettable) with the same weight $\rho(e_0) = \rho(e_1)$ and the domain $C$ has no interior leaves (so there is a single quilted disk $S \subset C$ with no interior leaves.) \end{enumerate}

+In order to obtain moduli spaces with the expected boundary, we introduce a coherence condition.
+A collection $\ul{P}^{01} = (P_\Gamma^{01})$ of perturbation morphisms is {\em coherent} if $P_\Gamma^{01}$ is compatible with the morphisms of moduli spaces as before: \begin{enumerate} \item {\rm (Collapsing edges/making an edge or weight finite or non-zero)} If $\Gamma'$ is obtained from $\Gamma$ by collapsing an edge or edges, then $P_{\Gamma}^{01}$ is the pullback of $P_{\Gamma'}^{01}$.